dumitru-mardari/airflow-vault/README.md

 \
 16. Under `[secrets]`, change `backend = airflow.providers.hashicorp.secrets.vault.VaultBackend` to enable Vault as secrets backend.
 \
 17. Under `[secrets]`, change `backend_kwargs = {"auth_type":"userpass","username":"airflow","password":"airflow2023!","mount_point": "airflow","connections_path":"connections","variables_path": "variables","url": "http://172.26.0.2:8200"}` .
-We will authentical to Vault using userpass method.
-You can consult HashiCorp docs for additional methods: https://developer.hashicorp.com/vault/docs/auth .
-We use the credentials we created earlier.
+We will authenticate to Vault using userpass method.
+You can consult HashiCorp docs for additional authentication methods and how to set them up: https://developer.hashicorp.com/vault/docs/auth .
+For userpass authetication method, we will use the credentials that we've created earlier.
 The mount point refers to the secrets engine.
-URL refers to the IP address and port of 19.
-Vault's for retrieval of secrets using API.
+URL refers to the Vault's IP address and port for retrieval of secrets using API.
 To find your your Vault's container IP address, you can open Docker Desktop>Select Vault container that uses the hashicorp/vault:latest image>Inspect>Networks>"IPAddgress".
 \
 18. Under `[celery]`, change `worker_concurrency = 4` to define the amount of tasks a celery worker can take.
 For development purpose, we don't need more than 4.
 \
 FYI 1: For troubleshooting purposes, you can disable the mounting of `airflow.cfg` and `webserver_config.py` in `docker-compose.yaml` by commenting them out with `#` .
 You can then deploy the airflow multi-container from `/apache-airflow$` dir using `docker compose up` command and inspect the default versions of those files within the `airflow-webserver` container, using Docker Desktop.
 If `aiflow.cfg` wasn't mounted as a volume in `docker-compose.yaml`, the container will create its own `airflow.cfg` with default parameter values.
 The `airflow.cfg` is located in `<airflow-webserver-container>/opt/airflow/airflow.cfg` .
 You can navigate there using Docket Desktop and download these files in original configuration.

-## References